Melburnian Seasons

 In Summer I organize something water-oriented like a visit to the Brighton Baths which combines the experience of both beach and swimming pool.

 Deciding what to allocate to both Autumn and Spring involves a bit more thinking.
-These 'shoulder seasons' are very similar.
-I feel that one is for 'a night on the town' playing 8-ball or seeing a live band.
+I feel that one is for a night on the town playing eight-ball or seeing a live band.
 The other is for a picnic or barbeque in parkland.
 But which is best for which?

 With age it seems that group events become more difficult to make happen and so I find I do more things one-on-one with individual friends.
 And as I do so I find that such combinations of me and one other person (sometimes a few) can become friendships that specialize in particular past-times.
 Some friends are more likely than others to accompany me to public lectures, others to movies, and yet others to exhibitions for retro collectors (this last activity is something I've come to surprisingly late for someone so into old toys).